 Aspire’s website can be accessed here: https://www.aspire.org.uk/, and they can be contacted on 020 89545759.

-Back Up supports people (their loved ones) who have sustained a spinal cord injury to rebuild their lives and regain their independence so they can go on to live a fulfilling life.
-Back Up is run by people who have had a devasting injury themselves.
+Back Up supports people affected by spinal cord injury to rebuild their lives and regain their independence so they can go on to live a fulfilling life.
+Back Up‘s services are designed and delivered by people affected by spinal cord injury.
 They understand exactly what people are going through and can help them positively adjust to their spinal cord injury.

 Back Up offers a wide range of services, including:

-- practical sessions to enable people to gain confidence using their wheelchairs in different settings.
+- Wheelchair Skills sessions – to enable people to gain confidence using their wheelchairs in different settings.
 They also offer an app for people to access tips and advice wherever they are.

 Brain and Spine Foundation